Arunm619/coding/readme.md

 **10.Print a Binary Tree in Vertical Order** [See Solution](https://gist.github.com/arun-sudharsan/58a9f3278cc256ec2cc627252b8bcb32)

-1.Maximum difference between node and its ancestor
+**1.Maximum difference between node and its ancestor** [See Solution](https://gist.github.com/arun-sudharsan/54729ab31cd5b6176b2800639bcfbbb6)

 2.K-th ancestor of a node in Binary Tree